zzzzzzzzzzzz123/snusbase/README.md

-main.py is the API for parsing snusbase search results, cli.py is a command line tool for making snusbase searching easier.
+main.py - The API for parsing snusbase search results. cli.py - Command line tool for making searches easier, formats the results as well.

 **Requirements:**
 - Python 3+